 There are at least 20 signs your thyroid isn’t working right, but here are the most common indicators that your thyroid might not be functioning properly:

-**It’s important to note that the following are symptoms of thyroid dysfunction, not necessarily thyroid cancer.
-We will discuss thyroid cancer symptoms a little further down.
+(It’s important to note that the symptoms above are of thyroid dysfunction, not necessarily thyroid cancer.
+We will discuss thyroid cancer symptoms a little further down._

 THYROID RELATED HEALTH PROBLEMS